-Douglas E. Brinley was a professor of Church history and doctrine at Brigham Young University when this was published.
+Douglas E. Brinley was an associate professor of Church history and doctrine at Brigham Young University when this was published.

-A distinguishing feature of The Church of Jesus Christ of Latter-day Saints is the principle of continuous revelation: God speaks to His children through prophet-servants today as well as in former times (see Amos 3:7).
-The principle of revelation separates Latter-day Saints from all other religions, for our claim of administering the true gospel is based on this premise: In 1820 God called a young man to the prophetic office and subsequently sent eight angels to restore the gospel and priesthood keys that enable men and women to qualify for exaltation.
-Moroni restored the gospel in the form of a set of plates that contain the everlasting gospel.
-John the Baptist; Peter, James, and John; Moses, Elias, and Elijah restored priesthood keys for the salvation and exaltation of God’s children.
-President John Taylor explained that true religion has a heavenly connection:
+A distinguishing feature of The Church of Jesus Christ of Latter-day Saints is the principle of continuous revelation: God speaks to his children through prophet-servants today as well as in former times (see Amos 3:7).
+The principle of revelation separates Latter-day Saints from all other religions, for our claim of administering the true gospel is based on this premise: In 1820, God called a young man to the prophetic office and subsequently sent eight angels to restore the gospel and priesthood keys that enable men and women to qualify for exaltation.
+Moroni restored the gospel in the form of a set of plates which contain the everlasting gospel.
+John the Baptist; Peter, James, and John; Moses; Elias; and Elijah restored priesthood keys for the salvation and exaltation of God’s children.
+John Taylor explained that true religion has a heavenly connection:

-A prominent theme of the Book of Mormon is, however, that people seldom follow the Lord’s servants when they are sent, especially when living conditions are soft, comfortable, and easy and prosperity abounds.
-During these periods people ignore God, reject His prophets, and become distracted from their goal to obtain “immortality and eternal life” (Moses 1:39).
+A prominent theme of the Book of Mormon is, however, that people seldom follow the Lord’s servants when they are sent among the people, especially when living conditions are soft, comfortable, easy, and prosperity abounds.
+During these periods, people ignore God, reject his prophets, and become distracted from their goal to obtain “immortality and eternal life.”

-One of the most poignant examples of the destruction of an entire civilization who failed to follow their prophets is found in the book of Ether.
-The fall of the people of Jared was especially tragic in light of the numerous times God sent prophets to warn them that they were bringing a curse upon the land that would end in their “utter destruction” if the people did not repent.
-Eventually the entire nation was engulfed in a civil war that brought about their extinction as a people, leaving only Coriantumr and the prophet-recorder Ether as lone survivors.
-Moroni warned the latter-day inhabitants of the land to avoid the pattern that destroyed the former occupants of the land: “And this cometh unto you, O ye Gentiles, that ye may know the decrees of God—that ye may repent, and not continue in your iniquities until the fulness come, that ye may not bring down the fulness of the wrath of God upon you as the inhabitants of the land have hitherto done” (Ether 2:11).
+One of the most poignant examples of the destruction of an entire civilization is found in the book of Ether.
+The fall of the people of Jared was especially tragic in light of the numerous times God sent prophets to warn them that they were bringing a curse upon the land that would end in their “utter destruction” if they did not repent.
+Eventually the entire nation was engulfed in a civil war that brought about their extinction as a people—leaving only Coriantumr and the prophet-recorder, Ether, as the lone survivors.
+Moroni warned the latter-day inhabitants of the land to avoid the pattern that destroyed the former occupants of the land:

 One way to view the fall of the Jaredites is to observe the four points of sequence that led to their downfall: